elastic/kibana/rfcs/text/0015_ols_phase_1.md

   attributes: T;
   references: SavedObjectReference[];
   namespaces?: string[];
-  /** The "Access Control List" describing which users should be authorized to access this SavedObject. */ acl?: SavedObjectACL;
+  /** Describes which users should be authorized to access this SavedObject. */ accessControl?: SavedObjectAccessControl;
 }
 ```